 You could be forgiven for thinking this home is an American townhouse, given its traditional style and classic tastes.
-But actually on the other side of the world a few continents away, this villa is in a gated residence in New Cairo, Egypt.
-The house has been transformed into a home by this young couple, who eschewed some of the more traditional local designs for rich patterns and fittings to have an international feel to their place while still making sure it felt like home.
-It’s luxurious, cozy and has a few surprises too.
+But this villa is actually on the other side of the world a few continents away, within a gated residence in New Cairo, Egypt.
+The house, dubbed an ‘American Dream Home’ has been renovated for a young couple.
+The two eschewed some of the more traditional local designs for rich patterns and fittings in order to give a multicultural feel to their space.
+What’s more, it’s luxurious, cozy and full of surprises!
+Let’s take a look.

-Most homes in Egypt have a living room and a separate classic reception room for receiving guests, but the owners in this place wanted to just have the one large living room to be able to use it for all occasions.
+Most homes in Egypt have a living room and a separate classic reception room for receiving guests.
+Nonetheless, the owners of this space wanted to have just one large living room for use on all occasions.

 What would you do with your basement area?
-This house has allowed the basement space to become a family shared time, and a place to unwind.
+This house has allowed the basement space to become a family shared area, and a place to unwind.
 The bare brick walls give the room a natural and relaxed look.

-The garden area is now a space with plenty of furniture to have family and friends over, with partitions and greenery to create some privacy.
+The garden area is a charming space with plenty of furniture to have family and friends over.
+Partitions and greenery pair together to create some privacy.

 Overall, friends will be thrilled with the fun surprises and fabulous lighting arrangements dotted around in this American Dream Home.